-Both Pedrillo and Osmin sing about woman when praising Bacchus, god of wine, the sexual potency.
-One can either praise woman with chastity or praise woman with lust and desire.
-Both polarities are expressed here in Mozart’s aria, “Vivante Bacchus,” “long live Bacchus!”
+Both Pedrillo and Osmin sing about women when praising Bacchus, god of wine, the sexual potency.
+One can either praise women with chastity or praise women with lust and desire.
+Both polarities are expressed here in Mozart’s aria, “Vivat Bacchus,” “long live Bacchus!”
 Osmin praises fornication, but Pedrillo, little peter, knows how to be chaste.
 Here we clearly see how sex is the power of liberation or damnation of the soul!

 Osmin also reminds us of the Rune Os, Othilla, Thelema, the rune of willpower, whereby single practitioners can learn to transmute their creative energies.
 Min or Minah in Kabbalistic language is sex.
 Interesting, no?
 Why would Mozart name Osmin, the ego, after the Rune Os, and the sexual mysteries of sex, Mina, the Menorah?